Merging stellar-mass binary black holes: Formation scenarios

 \textbf{The problem is already there at birth.} In fact, for reasonable models of wind-driven mass loss and mass loss during supernovae, even the initial stellar radii at the start of the main sequence are too large to fit into a binary that could merge within the age of the Universe just through gravitational-wave emission.
 The black `Roche Lobe' curve in \autoref{fig:Rmax} shows the maximum size that a star could have in order to fit into a circular, merging equal-mass binary (see \autoref{fig:periapsis}).
 This size is smaller than the zero-age main sequence radius for all stellar masses shown in the figure: the separation problem thus exists even without accounting for the exacerbating factors of stellar expansion or binary widening through mass loss.

-\textbf{So then why do the gravitational-wave sources exist at all?} Given the above, one might conclude that gravitational-wave driven compact binary mergers do not exist.
+\textbf{So then why do the gravitational-wave sources exist at all?} Given the above, one might conclude that gravitational-wave driven compact binary mergers should not exist.
 Yet their existence and detection were expected \citep{ratesdoc}.
 In fact, \citet{Dyson:1962} conjectured about the existence of merging neutron star binaries even before the first neutron star was observed; \citet{Tutukov:1973} predicted that binary compact objects must naturally (albeit rarely, and at wide separations in their model) form as a result of massive binary evolution; \citet{vdHDeLoore:1973} argued that tight high-mass X-ray binaries -- progenitors of compact object binaries -- must also form; and the Hulse--Taylor binary pulsar \citep{HulseTaylor:1975} demonstrated the existence of binary compact objects that would merge within the age of the Universe \citep[for early explanations of its formation in the context of binary evolution, see][]{FlanneryvdH:1975,DeLoore:1975}.

-Three leading formation scenarios have been proposed for merging compact-object binaries: (i) finely tuned binary evolution that brings the stars closer as they expand and interact; (ii) finely tuned stellar evolution that prevents the parent stars from expanding at all; and (iii) assembly of a close binary from black holes that formed from stars not born in the same binary.
-Contrived as these scenarios sound, all three might plausibly contribute to the production of binary black hole mergers.
-And as we'll see in \autoref{merge}, only a small fraction of stars, of order one in a million, need to end up in merging black hole binaries in order to explain the observed merger rates: even quite unusual or (apparently) finely tuned evolutionary pathways could therefore be viable candidates.
+The proposed formation scenarios for merging compact-object binaries generally fall into two broad categories: the evolution of isolated binaries composed of two massive stars and binaries which form or merge with the assistance of gravitational dynamical interactions.
+Below, we discuss four examples of these scenarios: (i) finely tuned binary evolution that brings the stars closer as they expand and interact; (ii) finely tuned stellar evolution that prevents the parent stars from expanding at all; (iii) assembly of a close binary from black holes that formed from stars not born in the same binary; and (iv) stellar and binary evolution and dynamics operating jointly in triple systems.
+Contrived as these scenarios sound, all four might plausibly contribute to the production of binary black hole mergers.
+And as we will see in \autoref{merge}, only a small fraction of stars, of order one in a million, need to end up in merging black-hole binaries in order to explain the observed merger rates: even quite unusual or (apparently) finely tuned evolutionary pathways could therefore be viable candidates.